shuozhixu/CMS-EAM_2025/README.md

 - Run a LAMMPS simulation with `lmp_relax2unrelax.in`, `data.MoNbTa_CSRO`, and the appropriate interatomic potential file, yielding two dump files: `dump.relax` and `dump.unrelax`.
 The first dump file contains the same relaxed atomic positions as `data.MoNbTa_CSRO` except that atoms are sorted by their IDs in the former.
 The second dump file contains unrelaxed atomic positions where atoms are also sorted.
 - Follow Equation 3 of [Song et al.](https://doi.org/10.1103/PhysRevMaterials.1.023404) to calculate the RMSAD.
 That equation is implemented in the python code `RMSAD.py`.
 Run it together with the two dump files.

-## GSFE
+## USFE

-[A recent work](https://doi.org/10.1038/s41524-023-01046-z) calculated the GSFEs in MoNbTi and NbTaTi.
-In that work, an MTP (not the same MTP to be used in this project) was used, and the NPT method was employed to build the CSRO structures.
-It was found that the CSRO increases the GSFEs in both alloys, see [Supplementary Figure 10](https://static-content.springer.com/esm/art%3A10.1038%2Fs41524-023-01046-z/MediaObjects/41524_2023_1046_MOESM1_ESM.pdf).
+[A recent work](https://doi.org/10.1038/s41524-023-01046-z) calculated the USFEs in MoNbTi and NbTaTi.
+In that work, an MTP (not the same MTP used in this project) was used, and the NPT method was employed to build the CSRO structures.
+It was found that the CSRO increases the USFEs in both alloys, see [Supplementary Figure 10](https://static-content.springer.com/esm/art%3A10.1038%2Fs41524-023-01046-z/MediaObjects/41524_2023_1046_MOESM1_ESM.pdf).
 Relatedly, while most work found that the critical resolved shear stress increases with CSRO, [Liu and Curtin](https://doi.org/10.1016/j.actamat.2023.119471) found the opposite in a Mo-Nb binary.

-Here, to show the effect of CSRO on GSFE, we calculate the GSFE of all 19 BCC ternaries, in both random and CSRO structures.
+Here, to show the effect of CSRO on USFE, we calculate the USFE of all 19 BCC ternaries, in both random and CSRO structures.
 The USFE of the 19 random ternaries, in units of mJ/m<sup>2</sup>, can be found in the file `random-usfe.txt` in this GitHub repository.
 Therefore, we only need to calculate the USFE of all 19 CSRO BCC ternaries.

 It may be wise to [run those high-throughput simulations automatically](https://github.com/RichardBrinlee/USFE25_high_throughput).